battleofthebots/system-gateway/README.md

 # System Gateway

 Good news, we have finally added authentication to our power grid.
-Its officailly unhackable™
+Its officially unhackable™

 ## Description
-System gateway is a small "power grid" website that has 2 major vulerabilities that can be chained to get RCE on the system.
+System gateway is a small "power grid" website that has 2 major vulnerabilities that can be chained to get RCE on the system.

 The vulns are based on the following techniques and CVEs: